Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Nasolabial fold (smile lines)

 The nasolabial fold is the line that runs from the side of the nose to the corner of the mouth.
-It is one of the most common complaints from my patients, as it deepens with age and gives the face a tired and aged appearance.
+It is one of the most common concerns among my patients, as it deepens with age and gives the face a tired and aged appearance.
 With fillers, I gradually soften this line without completely eliminating it — which would look artificial — but enough to rejuvenate the expression.
 Often, the secret lies in filling not only the fold itself but also restoring volume in the malar region (cheekbone), which, when it descends with gravity, is the true cause of the deepening of the fold.

 Lips

 Lip fillers are one of the most requested procedures and also one of those that require the most common sense from the professional.
 Well-filled lips are those that look naturally beautiful — plump to the right degree, with a defined outline, proportional to the face.
 I use low-density and highly malleable products to ensure that the lips maintain their natural mobility.
-I work respecting the facial proportions of each patient: the lower lip should be slightly larger than the upper lip, and the projection should harmonise with the nose and chin.
+I work respecting the facial proportions of each patient: the lower lip should be slightly larger than the upper lip, and the projection should sit in natural balance with the nose and chin.

 Jawline and facial contour